telerik/kendo-ui-core/docs/controls/editors/combobox/virtualization.md

 ### Overview

-The `valueMapper` was introduced because (unlike simple Data and UI virtualization) ComboBox needs to maintain the selected item and also to display the selected data item based on value alone.
-In order to display the selected text widget needs to retrieve the selected data item, which is part of a particular data page that is unknown to you.
-The required information is gathered exactly with the [`valueMapper`](#valuemapper) callback, that passes the selected value and requests the corresponding row/dataitem index of that value.
-From this index, we can calculate the page number and thus pre-fetch only that page by sending an additional Ajax request.
+The `valueMapper` was introduced because, unlike simple Data and UI virtualization, the ComboBox needs to maintain the selected item and also to display the selected data item based on value alone.
+To display the selected text, the widget needs to retrieve the selected data item which is part of a particular data page that is unknown to you.
+The required information is gathered with the [`valueMapper`](#valuemapper) callback that passes the selected value and requests the corresponding `row` or `dataitem` index of that value.
+From this index you are able to calculate the page number and in this way pre-fetch only that particular page by sending an additional Ajax request.

+### Sample Case

-The `valueMapper` will be called when we need to select a data item that is not present in the data source.
-To make that process clearer, imagine the following case:
+The `valueMapper` is called when you want to select a data item that is not present in the data source.

+The exemplary case below demonstrates the process.

-The configuration of a widget is as follows:
+The widget is configuredas follows:
-- `pageSize` is set to `50`
+- The `pageSize` is set to `50`.
-- selected value is `foo`
+- The selected value is `foo`.

-On initial load, the widget will check whether the selected value is present in the loaded data.
-If it is not, it will perform the following actions:
+On initial load, the widget checks whether the selected value is present in the loaded data.
+If it is not, it performs the following actions:

-1. The widget calls the `valueMapper`, requesting a row index that corresponds to the selected value `foo`.
+1. It calls the `valueMapper`, requesting a row index that corresponds to the selected value `foo`.
 2. The `valueMapper` calls the `service 1`, passing the selected value `foo` to it.
 3. The `service 1` finds the row index that corresponds to the `foo` value.
 In this case it is `1250`.
 4. The `valueMapper` function returns this row index to the widget.